SamuelAlexander/KWS-lumovoice-edge-impulse/README.md

 Lumo Voice is a keyword spotting (KWS) project utilizing the Arduino Nicla Voice platform, designed to control LED lighting.
 This repository includes:

 - **Arduino Code**: Arduino code for the Nicla Voice.
-- **KiCAD PCB Files**: Schematics and manufacturing files for the custom LED control PCB.
+- **KiCAD PCB Files**: Schematics and PCB design for the custom LED control PCB.
+- **Manufacturing**: Gerber, drill, and SMD Bill of Materials

 ## Getting Started